Andy Lo first felt the squeeze of inflation in early 2021, when he noticed the price of food go up.

 Food Banks Feel the Pinch of Inflation

 The Mississippi Food Network, a nonprofit food bank based in Jackson, the capital of Mississippi, distributes 1.5 million pounds of food each month, helping to feed approximately 150,000 Mississippians.
-It is responsible for 56 counties in the state, many of which are rural and lack grocery stores and other pivotal resources, and it provides food to its 400 partner agencies, which includes churches, food pantries and community centers, on a monthly basis.
+It is responsible for 56 counties in the state, many of which are rural and lack grocery stores and other pivotal resources.
+It provides food to its 400 partner agencies, which includes churches, food pantries and community centers, on a monthly basis.

 The food bank began to realize the effects of inflation last summer on two fronts.
 One, more people began to show up to the food bank’s mobile food deliveries and two, the food bank’s member partners reported a rise in requests for food assistance, particularly from the elderly and working families, according to Cassandra Mobley, director of agency relations and programs for Mississippi Food Network.